SasoPavlic/NiaNetCAE/README.md

 ### Examples

 Usage examples can be found [here](nianetcae/experiments).
-Currently, there is an example for finding the appropriate Convolutional Autoencoder for depth estimation on NYU2 Dataset.
+Currently, there is an example for finding the appropriate Convolutional Autoencoder architectures for depth estimation on [NYU Depth Dataset V2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html).

 ### Getting started 🔨